-The following table sets forth information as of December 31, 2019, with respect to compensation plans under which equity securities of the Company are authorized for issuance.
+The following table sets forth information as of December 31, 2020, with respect to compensation plans under which equity securities of the Company are authorized for issuance.

-Plan Category Equity compensation plans approved by security holders Number of securities to be issued upon exercise of outstanding options, warrants or rights (a) 2,761,519 Weighted-average exercise price of outstanding options, warrants and rights (b) \$ 2.90 Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(1) 2,583,283 Equity compensation plans not approved by security holders
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants or rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(1) Equity compensation plans approved by security holders 3,578,600 \$ 2.39 1,216,192 Equity compensation plans not approved by security holders

-(1) In addition to issuing securities upon the exercise of options, warrants or rights, under our 2019 Amended and Restated Equity Incentive Plan, we may grant stock (with our without restrictions) and other stock-based awards to employees, consultants and directors.
+In addition to issuing securities upon the exercise of options, warrants or rights, under our 2019 Amended and Restated Equity Incentive Plan, we may grant stock (with our without restrictions) and other stock-based awards to employees, consultants and directors.